mattadlerpdx/rezcamper/README.md

 As of now, the email sending functionality is still buggy, and they are not being correctly sent out. but we can verify that the correct emails are being collected.

+To see email results in console start a new terminal and run the following command: python -m smtpd -c DebuggingServer -n localhost:1025